-Nikolas Cruz Target Shooting Video: Neighbor Took Footage Alleged School Shooter Doing Target Practice
+Nikolas Cruz Target Shooting Video: Neighbor Took Footage Of Alleged School Shooter Doing Target Practice

-A new video of Nikolas Cruz has been released of him doing target practice in his backyard.
-The footage was unveiled on CNN’s Erin Burnette OutFront on Thursday in which the suspected Florida school shooter was outside with what appeared to be a BB gun firing at targets.
+A new video of Nikolas Cruz doing target practice in his backyard has been released.
+The footage was unveiled on CNN’s Erin Burnett OutFront on Thursday, showing the suspected Florida school shooter outside his house with what appeared to be a BB gun firing at targets.
 As seen in the recording, the 19-year-old is shown briefly in the backyard of his home taking shots at a target before turning and going back inside the house.

 The video of Nikolas Cruz was reportedly filmed at the beginning of October 2017.